Jorritboer/dependent-multi-armed-bandit/README.md

 ### Simulation

-Simulates some number of runs of multiple policies on a certain MAB, and outputs a plot of average cumulative regret like this:
+Simulates some number of runs of multiple policies on a certain MAB.
+This can then be input into `plot_simulation` to plot this:
 ![simulation](img/simulation.png)

 ```python